dennisbirch/dbbbuilder-swift/README.md

 - Generates and updates SQLite database files and tables automatically based on your class definitions
 - Can be used to work with existing SQLite database files
 - Carthage-enabled
-- Swift 4.2
+- Swift 5
 - Xcode 10.1 or higher

 ### Overview

 DBBBuilder is a Swift project that makes it easy to work with first-class objects that are persisted to an SQLite database with the FMDB framework in your iOS or Mac projects.

-DBBBuilder takes care of creating the database file if needed, and all database tables and indexes, at runtime, based on your class definitions and other configuration steps.
+DBBBuilder takes care of creating and updating the database file, including all tables and indexes if needed, at runtime, based on your class definitions and other configuration steps.

 ### Installation